 internal_filter_mode (Optional, string): Determines how the internal filter is applied.
 One of

 PULSE.
 Defaults to

-EDGEmode subsequent rising edges are compared and if they fall into an interval lesser than the internal filter value, the last one is discarded.
-In
+EDGEmode, subsequent rising edges are compared and if they fall into an interval lesser than the

-timeout (Optional, Time): If we don’t see a pulse for this length of time, we assume 0 pulses/sec.
+timeout (Optional, Time): If we don’t see a pulse for this length of time, we assume 0 pulses/s.
 Defaults to

 total (Optional, ID): An additional sensor that outputs the total number of pulses counted.